Skeough20/content-ops-starter/content/pages/blog/top-ten-lessons-we-learned.md

 title: The Launch!
 slug: top-ten-lessons-we-learned
 date: '2024-11-15'
+excerpt: >-
-excerpt: "Hello hatchlings as we await launch, we dream of new cars and new watch's that the king of Solana will give us.
+  Hello hatchlings as we await launch, we dream of new cars and new watch's that the king of Solana will give us.
 I would like you give you guys some background info on where we are launching Date and as well as to why.
-Click the titile\_ to read more!"
+Click the title to read more!
 featuredImage:
   url: /images/photo_2024-11-14_08-56-04.jpg
   altText: Thumbnail